fabric8-services/fabric8-jenkins-proxy/README.md

 <a id="apis"></a>
 ## APIs

-This project opens two ports 9091 and 8080.
-Proxy runs on 8080 and API router runs 9091.
+This project opens three ports 9091, 9092 and 8080.
+Proxy service running on 8080 is exposed at route https://jenkins.openshift.io and Jenkins API router running on 9092 is exposed on https://jenkins.api.openshift.io.
+API router running on 9091 is not exposed.

+### 9091
-The API router has only one API, which is info API.
+The unexposed API router(9091) has only one API, which is info API.
 An example is as follows

     Request: GET https://localhost:9091/api/info/ksagathi-preview

     Response: {"namespace":"ksagathi-preview","requests":0,"last_visit":0,"last_request":0}

+Apart from this we have Prometheus running at `/metrics`

+### 9092
+Jenkins API has only one API, which gets us current state of the Jenkins instance and triggers its unidling.

+    Request: curl -X POST -H "Authorization: Bearer $ACCESS_TOKEN" https://jenkins.api.openshift.io/api/jenkins/start -k

+    Response: {
+                    Data: { State: idled|starting|running},
+                    Errors : []ResponseError {
+                                    Code: httpStatusCode,
+                                    Description: "Description",
+                                    }
+            }